farazkh1/digital-connectivity-standard-of-living/README.md

 ## Overview

 This project investigates the complex relationship between digital connectivity (specifically fixed broadband access and internet usage) and key standard-of-living indicators (poverty rates, adult literacy) across the globe.
-Using a comprehensive panel dataset from the World Bank (2013-2023) combined with historical instrumental variable data, we employ a multi-method analytical strategy to move beyond simple correlations and explore potential causal links and nuances.
+Using a comprehensive panel dataset from the World Bank (2013-2023) combined with historical instrumental variable data, we employ a multi-method analytical strategy in Python alongside interactive visualizations in Tableau to move beyond simple correlations and explore potential causal links and nuances.

 Our motivation stems from the persistent "digital divide" and the need for robust evidence to guide policies aimed at leveraging connectivity for equitable socioeconomic progress.

 ## Approaches

-We utilized a combination of modern econometric and machine learning techniques:
+We utilized a combination of modern econometric and machine learning techniques within a Python environment, complemented by data exploration via Tableau:

 *   **Data Handling:** Two-tiered imputation for missing panel data; merging of historical (2005) fixed telephone data as an instrumental variable.
-*   **Descriptive Analysis:** Correlations, Scatter Plots, Maps, Trends via Matplotlib/Seaborn.
+*   **Descriptive Analysis & Visualization (Python & Tableau):** Correlations, Scatter Plots, Maps, Trends generated using Matplotlib/Seaborn and interactively explored via a Tableau Dashboard.
-*   **Econometric Models:** OLS, Fixed Effects (FE) Panel (Country + Time), SUR, Quantile Regression (QR), 2SLS (IV).
+*   **Econometric Models (Python - statsmodels, linearmodels):** OLS, Fixed Effects (FE) Panel (Country + Time), SUR, Quantile Regression (QR), 2SLS (IV).
-*   **Machine Learning:** Random Forests (RF) for non-linearity & variable importance.
+*   **Machine Learning (Python - scikit-learn):** Random Forests (RF) for non-linearity & variable importance.
-*   **Structural Modeling:** SEM for pathway analysis (e.g., Broadband → Literacy → Poverty).
+*   **Structural Modeling (Python - semopy):** SEM for pathway analysis (e.g., Broadband → Literacy → Poverty).

-This multi-method approach allows for robustness checks and provides a more nuanced understanding than single-model analyses, particularly when dealing with potential endogeneity using FE and 2SLS.
+This multi-tool approach allows for robustness checks (FE, 2SLS), exploration of complex relationships (RF, QR, SEM), and effective communication of findings through static (Python) and interactive (Tableau) visualizations.

 ## Data